-Massive ovarian oedema (MOO) is a very rare disease characterized by a tumour-like enlargement of the ovary.
+Massive ovarian edema (MOO) is a very rare disease characterized by a tumor-like, usually unilateral, enlargement of the ovary.

 - Meig syndrome

-It is almost always unilateral and in ~ 2/3rd of cases involve the right side
+It is almost always unilateral and in approximately two-thirds of cases involve the right side.

-May appear like a hypoechoeic, hypovascular solid ovarian mass like lesion; there is presence of central increased ovarian stroma and there are multiple follicles arranged in the peripheral cortex.
+May appear like a hypoechoic, hypovascular solid ovarian mass-like lesion; there is the presence of central increased ovarian stroma, and there are multiple follicles arranged in the peripheral cortex.

 - T1: hypointense

 Management options include oophoropexy and occasionally oophorectomy is also considered.

 The term massive ovarian edema was first described by Kalstone in 1969.

 - ovarian fibromatosis: from long-standing massive ovarian edema 4

 - ovarian torsion: twisted pedicle with whirlpool appearance is characteristic